architect/arcdown/readme.md

 </table>

-## highlight.js config
+## Highlight.js (hljs) config

-A custom `highlight()` method backed by [highlight.js](https://highlightjs.org/) is provided to the `markdown-it` renderer. `arcdown` will detect languages in the provided Markdown string and attempt to register _just_ those languages in hljs.
+A custom `highlight()` method backed by [Highlight.js](https://highlightjs.org/) is provided to the `markdown-it` renderer. `arcdown` will detect languages in the provided Markdown string and attempt to register _just_ those languages in hljs.

-> ℹ️  Currently, shorthand aliases for languages are not supported.
+> ⚠️  Currently, shorthand aliases for languages are not supported.
 Full language names should be used with Markdown code fences.
 Instead of `js`, use `javascript`

-`ignoreIllegals: true` is the default, but can be set by the user.

-###

 <table>
 <tr>
 <td width="400px" valign="top">

 Additionally, a language syntax can be added from third party libraries.
-And, if needed, highlight.js built-in languages can be disabled:
+And, if needed, Highlight.js built-in languages can be disabled:

 </td>
 <td width="600px"><br>